Blog Income Report March 2019

 Here are some noteworthy things that happened in March:

 - Growth Over Time is KEY: I’ve read a million times over that a post takes about 4-6 months to really start ranking.
-This may take even MORE time for people like me who has a lower domain authority.
-The point is, posts that I’ve made 6 months ago are FINALLY starting to receive daily traffic.
+This may take even MORE time for people like me who have a lower domain authority.
+I hope you didn’t confuse domain authority with a domain name.
+To brief you a little, a domain name is simply the name you choose for your website.
+On the other hand, domain authority is decided by the quality of your content, the number of backlinks, and SEO performance, to name a few factors.
+My focus here is on the latter.
+And the point is, posts that I’ve made 6 months ago are FINALLY starting to receive daily traffic.
 For some, it isn’t much traffic at all but over time it does grow.
 I now know that once I put a post out there that I’ve put my all into, I may not see any benefits until half a year later.
 The good part of this is that I can share it again later when the season comes back around and it will have a bit more power under it at that point.